pbraun9/nwr/README.md

 	xl info
 	xentop -b -i1 | head

-Make sure all your guests have [TMEM](https://pub.nethence.com/xen/tmem) well [enabled](https://wiki.xenproject.org/wiki/TMEM).
-Otherwise disable RAM from the graphcs by setting `showram=0` in the script.
+Make sure all your guests have [TMEM](https://pub.nethence.com/xen/tmem) [enabled](https://wiki.xenproject.org/wiki/TMEM).
+Otherwise disable RAM from the graphs by setting `showram=0` in the configuration.

 Make sure you've got KSH93 available on your dom0 (floating point capable).